 Great news, right?
 Read on, to find out more.

 The researchers at the Federal University and Purdue University researched the effects of peanuts regarding appetite and glycemic response in obese women with a risk of type 2 diabetes.

 According to this research, consuming peanut butter or peanuts as the first meal of the day might help keep stable blood glucose during the day.

 In addition, it was found that the peanut might help reduce appetite, even after a high-carb lunch.

 The researchers came to the discovery that peanuts and peanut butter boost the secretion of the hormone PYY, i.e., peptide YY which is an appetite-suppressing hormone.

 The women who had peanuts and peanut butter had lower blood glucose after lunch and reported feeling fuller for a more extended period of time.

-You should know that the research above mentioned was done on natural peanut butter.
-The natural peanut butter has only nutrients which come from the peanuts.
+The research above mentioned was done on natural peanut butter.
+The natural peanut butter has only nutrients that come from the peanuts.
 This is in comparison to the commercial peanut butter.

-The nutrients found in the peanut butter is what helps stabilize the blood glucose and prevents blood glucose spikes by lowering and slowing down the overall blood glucose levels.
+The nutrients found in the peanut butter are what help stabilize the blood glucose and prevents blood glucose spikes by lowering and slowing down the overall blood glucose levels.

-You can have a sandwich with whole-wheat bread and peanut butter.
-Or instead of eating pretzels and crackers for a snack have 1 or 2 tbsps. of peanut butter.
-Also, you can add peanut butter to your oatmeal.
+We can have a sandwich with whole-wheat bread and peanut butter.
+Or instead of eating pretzels and crackers for a snack, we can have 1 or 2 tbsps. of peanut butter.
+Also, we can add peanut butter to our oatmeal.